rmcwhae/russellmcwhae.ca/content/journal/siffleur-sufferfest.md

 Early this morning, we saw a wildlife camera along the trail.
 I would love to see the look on the face of whoever sifts through its images next summer, seeing three headlamped skiers passing by in the dead of winter. _Look at this here, a pack of three homo sufferans_.

 Our route for the day took us over Pipestone Pass, where we finally got above treeline.
-Leading up to the pass, a supportive crust made for the easiest travel conditions of the trip .
+Leading up to the pass, a supportive crust made for the easiest travel conditions of the trip.
 At the top of Pipestone Pass, a large Parks sign warned “TRAVEL NOT RECOMMENDED” along our intended route.
 Perhaps this was more relevant for summer travel, though the lack of defined trail again made for exasperatingly slow progress.
 I made maybe three ski turns descending Pipestone Pass before skinning up to descend a 10-degree downhill slope (with six inches or more of ski penetration).

 After more downhill bushwhacking, I opted to drop down into a frozen creek and follow it as it descended.
 The topo map showed well-spaced contour bands in this area, so the likelihood of getting stuck above a waterfall seemed low enough to justify the easier travelling along the frozen creek.